 Whether you’re an old pro or a hostess-in-training, hosting a dinner party brings a little bit of anxiety.
 There are so many dinner party ideas to think about.

 It isn’t just about cooking for the dinner party.
 Will our spouses get along?
 Will the food be done on time?
 Did I forget to clean the bathroom?
 There are a lot of moving parts to think about, especially if your latest and greatest meal came from a box or had some questionable green fuzz growing on it.
 Not only do you want to clean the house, buy fresh groceries, tidy the kids’ toys, chill the wine or let the wine breathe, chop the veggies, and even put on a clean shirt and some mascara, it’s all supposed to happen in the same day!

 Well, after you scrub the bathroom sink, let me put your mind at ease.
-It can truly fun experience if you keep these 10 secrets to a successful dinner party in mind.
+Even if you don’t know How to Boil Water, it can truly fun experience if you keep these secrets to a successful dinner party in mind.